-The Bank currently has outstanding US\$1.25 billion 4.650% Fixed to Floating Rate Non-Cumulative Subordinated Additional Tier 1 Capital Notes (NVCC) ("Subordinated Capital Notes").
+The Bank currently has outstanding (a) US\$1.25 billion 4.650% Fixed to Floating Rate Non-Cumulative Subordinated AT1 Capital Notes (NVCC) ("4.650% Subordinated Capital Notes") and (b) US\$1.25 billion 4.900% Fixed Rate Resetting Perpetual Subordinated AT1 Capital Notes (NVCC) ("4.900% Subordinated Capital Notes" and together with the 4.650% Subordinated Capital Notes, the "Subordinated Capital Notes").
 The Subordinated Capital Notes have been determined to be compound instruments that have both equity and liability features.
-For more details, see note 24 of the consolidated financial statements for the year ended October 31, 2019.
+For more details, see note 24 of the consolidated financial statements for the year ended October 31, 2020.

-The Subordinated Capital Notes are direct unsecured obligations of the Bank and, in the event of the Bank's insolvency or winding-up, will rank subordinate to all of the Bank's subordinated indebtedness and in right of payment equally with and not prior to indebtedness that ranks equally in right of payment with, or is subordinated to, the Subordinated Capital Notes (other than indebtedness which by its terms ranks subordinate to the Subordinated Capital Notes.
+The Subordinated Capital Notes are direct unsecured obligations of the Bank and, in the event of the Bank's insolvency or winding-up, will rank pari passu with each other and subordinate to all of the Bank's subordinated indebtedness and in right of payment equally with and not prior to indebtedness that ranks equally in right of payment with, or is subordinated to, the Subordinated Capital Notes (other than indebtedness which by its terms ranks subordinate to the Subordinated Capital Notes).
 The Subordinated Capital Notes will constitute subordinated indebtedness for the purposes of the Bank Act.
 In the event of the Bank's insolvency or winding-up, the Subordinated Capital Notes will rank ahead of the Bank's common shares and Preferred Shares.